 The Bank has revised its internal treasury and risk management systems to support the transition to SOFR.
-During the course of this transition, the Bank's IBOR Transition team will establish policies for amending the interbank offered rates on existing floating-rate loan portfolio indexed to IBORs.
-Loan products will be amended in a uniform way, while syndicated products, will be amended in bilateral negotiations with syndicated loan partners.
+During the course of this transition, the Bank's IBOR Transition team established policies for amending the interbank offered rates on existing floating-rate loan portfolio indexed to IBORs.
+Loan products are amended in a uniform way, while syndicated products, are amended in bilateral negotiations with syndicated loan partners.